-To be eligible to apply, students must be currently enrolled in their first year of doctoral study at Johns Hopkins in a humanities or humanistic social sciences discipline.
-Accepted students officially enter the IHS program at the beginning of their second year of PhD work, and from that point onward they follow their self-designed course of research and study.
+To be eligible to apply, students must be currently enrolled in their first or second year of doctoral study at Johns Hopkins in a humanities or humanistic social sciences discipline.
+Accepted students officially enter the IHS program at the beginning of the following year, and from that point onward they follow their self-designed course of research and study.
 Administratively they exit their original program and transition to dedicated IHS program funding.
-Students are then guaranteed four further years of full stipend, tuition remission, and health care, to make up five years of full support, conditional upon satisfactory progress.
-Students are provided work space, administrative support, and other programming and research support by the Alexander Grass Humanities Institute.
+Students entering the program in their second year are then guaranteed four further years of full stipend, tuition remission, and health care, to make up five years of full support, conditional upon satisfactory progress.
+Students entering the program in their third year are guaranteed three further years of full support to make up five full years, conditional upon satisfactory progress, but may petition for one additional year or partial year of funding.
+Students are provided workspace, administrative support, and other programming and research support by the Alexander Grass Humanities Institute.

 Up to eight students total will be funded over four to five annual admissions cycles, with the aim of enrolling 1-3 new students per year in the program.

 A Zoom information session on the PhD in IHS program was held on December 10, 2020.
 A recording of that session is available below for viewing.